My Pregnancy Calculator

 Fact-checked:

-The calculator will then determine the exact time it is taking for your hCG levels to double.
+The calculator will then estimate how quickly your hCG is rising and how long it is taking to double.

 Interpreting Your Results: What is a 'Normal' Doubling Time?